greenrobotllc/adserver/README.md

 10. Login with your email and password and setup your Google Client secrets, Google Account Info and LifeStreetMedia account info.
 11. VERY IMPORTANT: Remember to set debug to false in config/app.php in a production install.
 Otherwise your database password may be exposed if a connection error occurs.
 12. I was getting the error: "zend_mm_heap corrupted" in my php error log and the page was blank.
 I solved this by editing my php.ini to include "opcache.enable_cli = 0". (https://github.com/laravel/framework/issues/6721)
+13. Even with that setting, I was still getting that error.
+I then ran the command: "export USE_ZEND_ALLOC=0" (http://stackoverflow.com/a/10092026/211457)
 12. Email me if you have any questions: andy@greenrobot.com